Code-Institute-Submissions/RicardoMor98-Project1/README.md

 ## Future Improvements

-- Improvment on the visuality for different devices.
+- Improvement on the visuality for different devices.

 - Add a search functionality for users to quickly find specific information.